-It’s not new to us if we want anything best for our little flocks.
-We’re sure you wanted to give your chickens the best foods they need.
+We always want the best for our little flocks.
+We’re sure you want to give your chickens the best food.
 However, premium quality foods and yummy treats are not a one-stop answer for your chicken’s health.
 Owners might compromise the chicken’s welfare if there are no grit and oyster shells.

 Looking for a specific grit and oyster shell feeding guide for chickens?
 Stay in the loop because we’re dropping everything you need to know here!